 JazzoSphere: Heliotrope is your very next project.
 Could you present it?

-a vinyl record planned with Elevator Bath entitled "Akasha_For Record".
+have a vinyl record planned with Elevator Bath entitled "Akasha_For Record".

-being delayed for more than a year with Cherry Music, "Heliotrope" might end up
+After being delayed for more than a year with Cherry Music, "Heliotrope"

 JazzoSphere: What are your upcoming projects for 2008 (CDs, shows …)?

-new divisions of the label, I need to make sure a wider demographic of people
+two new divisions of the label, I need to make sure a wider demographic of

 (Interview conducted by Sébastien Moig)

-you tell me a little about your musical background and how your work
+could you tell me a little about your musical background and how your work

 DL: I had an early interest in classical music and fine arts as a child, so this